Shopify/Klint/docusaurus/docs/2-core-concepts/lifecycle.md

 - Stopping the animation loop
 - Removing event listeners
 - Cleaning up any resources loaded in preload
+- Reset completely the context, nothing is preserved.

-For custom cleanup, you can use React's `useEffect` hook with a cleanup function.
+For custom cleanup, you can use React's `useEffect` hook with a cleanup function, it won't be peak efficiency, but you will unsure that it does what you want it to do.